Get insider access

 10 Bit

-The Gigabyte M32UC has fantastic gradient handling.
+The gradient handling is fantastic.
 There's almost no banding in any shade.
-Although advertised as an 8-bit panel, this model accepts a 10-bit signal and displays it well, so it's most likely using dithering to approximate a 10-bit panel.
-It's also known as 8-bit + FRC.
+Although advertised as an 8-bit panel, this model accepts a 10-bit signal and displays it well, so it's most likely using 8-bit + FRC, but we don't have a way of confirming that.

 Motion